Black Gives Way to Blue: Singles

 On June 30, 2009, one of the songs from the album, "A Looking in View", was made available for purchase via iTunes and Amazon, and for a limited time it was available as a free download through the official Alice in Chains website in early July.
 Although it wasn't the album's first radio single, Rock stations across the U.S. started playing the song.
 The music video for "A Looking in View" debuted via Alice in Chains' official website on July 7, 2009.

 "Check My Brain" was released to radio stations as the first official single from the album on August 14, 2009, and was made available for purchase on August 17, 2009.
 The music video for "Check My Brain" premiered on September 14, 2009.

-"A Looking in View" peaked at number 12 on the Billboard Hot Mainstream Rock Tracks chart and at number 27 on the Billboard Rock Songs chart, and "Check My Brain" peaked at number 92 on the Billboard Hot 100, at number 75 on the Hot 100 Airplay chart, at number one on the Billboard Hot Mainstream Rock Tracks, and Billboard Rock Songs charts, and at number one on the Billboard Hot Alternative Rock Tracks chart.
+"A Looking in View" peaked at number 12 on the Billboard Hot Mainstream Rock Tracks chart and at number 27 on the Billboard Rock Songs chart, while "Check My Brain" peaked at number 92 on the Billboard Hot 100, at number 75 on the Hot 100 Airplay chart, at number one on the Billboard Hot Mainstream Rock Tracks, and Billboard Rock Songs charts, and at number one on the Billboard Alternative Songs chart.